 Email Frequently Asked Questions

-1) Why is our email system being upgraded?
+1) Why was our email system upgraded?

 - Better collaboration